 Dr. Wendy Liu, MD, PhD, is a clinician-scientist and fellowship-trained glaucoma and cataract surgeon.
 Dr. Liu engages in translational research with the goal of finding new druggable targets in glaucoma treatment.
-Her interests include the role of mechanosensation in the eye as it relates to the pathophysiology of glaucoma, and discovery of novel wound modulating agents for glaucoma surgery.
-She is a Stanford KL2 Scholar.
+Her interests include the role of mechanosensation in the eye as it relates to the pathophysiology of glaucoma, and discovery of novel wound modulating agents for glaucoma surgery and ocular scarring.

 Her clinical practice focuses on management of adult glaucoma and cataracts.
 She specializes in traditional glaucoma surgery as well as minimally-invasive glaucoma surgery, such as iStent, Hydrus, Xen, KDB, OMNI, and GATT.
 Her goal is to work together with patients to determine what the best treatment options are for them, so they can maintain the best vision and quality of life.